PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 - `Here's your betting slip for 'Blade Fodder'.
 He's a great fighter.
 Come back here after the fight.`
 - `Bad luck, 'Blade Fodder' unfortunately lost`
 - internal comment: `The player buys a betting slip from the arena master, which he has to bring back the next day.
 Since the Arena Master is a sneaky cheater, the player automatically loses.`
 - offered by _Scatty The Arena Master_

-- it is hinted that player can earn by participating himself
+## Arena Championship
 - `I've heard that you've won the fight in the arena.
 You might as well challenge the champ- if you survive it you'll be stinking rich.`
+- `The last fight was bad luck for me.
+Next time I'll put a bet on you.`
+- `You have really won!!!
+Who would have thought that you'd be worth betting!`
+- `Man, you really got beaten up in the arena, didn't you?`
+- offered by _Scatty The Arena Master_

 ## Bring Psi Potion
 - first appears in 0.56c alpha as `Mis_HolyWater`